BRM P57: 1961

 Like the other British teams, BRM was caught off-guard by new regulations for the 1961 Formula 1 season that limited engines to 1.5 litres.
-They had a new 1.5 liter V8 engine on the drawing board, but it was not likely to be ready until late in the season.
+They had a new 1.5 litre V8 engine on the drawing board, but it was not likely to be ready until late in the season.
 (In the event, it did not race until the next year).
 The Coventry Climax 4-cylinder unit used by Cooper and Team Lotus was chosen as a stopgap solution.
 It was installed in the first BRM spaceframe chassis, based on the 1960 BRM P48 Mark II designed by Tony Rudd.
 The P48 Mark II had abandoned the single rear disc brake introduced by the P25 in favor of a more conventional 2 disc layout at the rear.

 At 450 kg, the new BRM P57 was heavier than its British rivals, and the Climax engine was no match for the V6 in the Ferrari 156.
 The later V8-powered version of the P57 was originally designated the P578, but both types have since been commonly referred to as the P57.